• Free shipping on all orders

 Sussex rabbits are a breed of domestic rabbits that require regular exercise and adequate sleeping conditions for their physical and mental well-being.
 Like all rabbits, Sussex rabbits are active animals that need sufficient space to move around and engage in natural behaviors such as hopping, running, and digging.
 It’s recommended that Sussex rabbits be allowed at least 3–4 hours of exercise time outside of their cage every day.
 This can be achieved by providing a large, secure enclosure or a rabbit-proofed room where they can play and explore.

 Also, Sussex rabbits require adequate sleeping conditions to maintain their health.
 Rabbits are crepuscular animals, which means they are most active during dawn and dusk and tend to sleep during the day and night.
-So, it’s important that Sussex rabbits have a quiet and dark sleeping area where they can rest undisturbed.
+So, Sussex rabbits must have a quiet and dark sleeping area where they can rest undisturbed.
 A cozy, comfortable bed with plenty of soft bedding material is also essential for their comfort.

 Overall, meeting the exercise and sleeping needs of Sussex rabbits is vital for their physical and mental health.
 Providing them with enough space to exercise and a comfortable sleeping area will ensure that they are thriving and healthy.